varunkumardev/amitmerchant1990.github.io/_posts/2019-9-29-difference-between-elseif-and-else-if-php.md

 ## Using "else if" in conditionals

-On the other hand, We can write a conditional statement involving two or more conditions like below.
+On the other hand, We can write a conditional statement involving two or more conditions using `else if` like below.

 ```php
 if ($condition1) {